-How to run an internal hack day that’s valuable AND fun
+How to run a fun and effective hack day

 Why run a hack day?

 Every hack day has a similar concept: get a group of people together and task them with working together within a limited amount of time to come up with something exciting.

 The emphasis is on learning, whether that’s learning a new technology, learning how to work to a hard deadline, or learning how to collaborate with new people.
 And thankfully there are some great resources out there to help you get started (not least The Hack Day Manifesto).

 The brainchild behind our hack day – our head of software engineering, Pete Ward – realised that Inviqa has the right people, culture, and values to make an internal hack day work really well.